cloudflare/cloudflare-docs/content/registrar/_index.md

 ## Related products

 {{<related header="DNS" href="/dns/" product="dns">}}
-When you use Cloudflare DNS, all DNS queries for your domain are answered by Cloudflare’s global Anycast network.
+When you use Cloudflare DNS, all DNS queries for your domain are answered by Cloudflare's global Anycast network.
 This network delivers performance and global availability.
 {{</related>}}